ryankrdh/PostgreSQL-apps/README.md

 ## What was your motivation?

-For expanding and practice my SQL knowledge.
+For expanding and practicing my SQL knowledge.

 ## Why did you build this project?